tkimhofer/cleansing/README.md

 # cleansing
-Helper functions to clean sample annotation data and to produce basic summary stats for each variable.
+Helper functions to clean survey data and to produce basic summary stats for each variable.

 ### download as R package
 ```r